Michaelangel007/rf_guide/appendix_e_fire_resist.md

     1. Increase your maximum fire resistance to 90%,
     2. _Valako, Storm Embrace_ provides:

-> _Modifiers to Maximum Fire Resistance also apply to Maximum Cold and Lightning Resistances_
+> _Modifiers to Maximum Fire Resistance also apply to Maximum Cold and Lightning Resistances._

 ---